Recycling and Food Collections

 - Small meat bones eg fish, chicken etc.,

 - Teabags, tea leaves, used coffee filters and coffee grinds,

 - Fruit and vegetables, skins, peelings, stones and cores,

 However despite the food waste being put to good use, it is actually better if we all make simple steps to reduce the waste we create in the first place.

-Did you know that, according to environmental charity Waste, Resources & Action Programme (WRAP), we throw away seven million tonnes of food and drink from our homes in the UK every year, the majority of which could have been eaten.
+Did you know that, according to environmental charity Waste, Resources & Action Programme (WRAP), we throw away seven million tonnes of food and drink from our homes in the UK every year.
+The majority of which could have been eaten.
 That’s a cost of £12.5bn a year.
-For more information from WRAP on food and waste reduction, please visit their website by clicking here.
+View more information from WRAP on food and waste reduction.

 We can all do something about this and make small changes to our habits which have a big impact on the environment.

-Take a look at the 'Love Food Hate Waste' website by clicking here, which has tips on how to reduce food waste and contains some great recipes for using up leftover food.
+Take a look at the 'Love Food Hate Waste' website, which has tips on how to reduce food waste and contains some great recipes for using up leftover food.
 They also have some interesting information about which foods are wasted the most and how to save money on your food bills.

 Your recycling collection

-You can check when you are due to get a recycling (green wheeled bin / green gull-proof sack) waste collection by clicking here, entering your postcode and selecting your address.
-You can then click 'view the calendar' where you also have the option to print.
+You can check online when you are due to get a recycling (green wheeled bin / green gull-proof sack) by using our waste collection day tool.
+You will need to enter your postcode and select your address.
+You can then click 'view the calendar'.
+You will also have the option to print.